 From June 26 to 29, 2014, world-renowned speakers will present lecture and participation courses on the hottest topics in continuing education (CE) at the Cobo Center (1 Washington Blvd.), which also will host an exhibit hall featuring the latest products and services.

-After you rev up your education with high-octane CE, re-energize at the host hotel, the Detroit Marriott at the Renaissance Center (400 Renaissance Drive), which overlooks the beautiful Detroit River, before heading out to enjoy all the city has to offer
+Be sure to re-energize at the host hotel, the Detroit Marriott at the Renaissance Center (400 Renaissance Drive), which overlooks the beautiful Detroit River, before heading out to enjoy all the city has to offer.

 Welcome to Detroit

 The complete Detroit experience consists of events and attractions in the realms of cars, culture, gaming, music and sports.
 With new developments, tasty eats and nationally recognized entertainment options that stun crowds unlike any other region, we think you’ll find that Detroit is a culturally remarkable city that you just can’t get enough of.

 To help you plan ahead, below are a few of our must-sees, but there’s so much to see and do in Detroit that it’s hard to narrow the list.
 Please feel free to peruse this website and the Visit Detroit Blog, to help make the most of your time in The D.

 The Henry Ford, “America’s Greatest History Attraction,” is a world-renowned museum with exhibits full of historic artifacts that will amaze and make you reflect on American history in a way you never imagined.
 JFK’s limo, Rosa Parks’ bus and George Washington’s bed are just a few of the items you’ll see.
 The Henry Ford offers the ultimate family experience, with its IMAX Theatre and the stroll-able Greenfield Village, which features Model T Rides, Edison’s Menlo Park Laboratory and much more.